git-pull/website/blog/2018/01/technical-screening.rst

 Are they not enough to substantiate that somebody could work, *immediately*?

-If someone can't answer trivia off the top of their head, are we now to assume they never knew it, or just that they didn't recollect it?
+If someone can't answer trivia off the top of their head, are we now to assume they never knew it, or they just didn't recollect it?

 If someone demonstrates clear expertise in a specific arena, but hasn't used exact, cherry-picked libraries out of chance yet, are we to believe they're